 The following discussion is based primarily on the consolidated financial statements of the Company for the years ended December 31, 2014, 2013 and 2012.
 It compares the results of operations and cash flows for the year ended December 31, 2014 to the results of operations and cash flows for the year ended December 31, 2013.
-Also included is a comparison of the results of operations and cash flows for the year ended December 31, 2013 to the results of operations and cash flows for the year ended December 31, 2013 to the results of operations and cash flows for the year ended December 31, 2013 to the results of operations and cash flows for the year ended December 31, 2012.
+Also included is a comparison of the results of operations and cash flows for the year ended December 31, 2013 to the results of operations and cash flows for the year ended December 31, 2012.
 This information should be read in conjunction with the accompanying consolidated financial statements and notes thereto.